cobusbernard/cobusbernard.github.io/content/posts/2024-05-28/migrating-jekyll-to-hugo/index.md

     - 'node_modules/**/*'
 ```

-And now we hope it works...
+And now we hope it works... which it did not.
+The following in the AWS Console may be a hint:
+*To modify your app's build spec choose 'Edit'.
+Alternatively, you may download the YML file and deploy in the root of your repository to as amplify.yml to override this setting.*

+The file should be called `amplify.yml` according to that line, so let's do that.